apache/eventmesh/eventmesh-connectors/eventmesh-connector-mongodb/README.md

   collection: yourCol
 ```

-## MongoDBSourceConnector: from mongodb to eventmesh.
+## MongoDBSourceConnector: From MongoDB to EventMesh

-1. launch your mongodb server and eventmesh-runtime.
+1. launch your MongoDB server and EventMesh Runtime.
 2. enable sourceConnector and check `source-config.yml` (Basically the same as `sink-config.yml`)
 3. start your `MongoDBSourceConnector` and you are ready to forward message.
-4. write a cloudevent message to `yourCol` at `yourDB` in your mongodb and then you will receive the message in eventmesh.
+4. write a CloudEvent message to `yourCol` at `yourDB` in your MongoDB and then you will receive the message in EventMesh.